mravanini/mammography-workshop/README.md

 4. On the "Step 4 - Review": Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button

-## 2 - Presentation

-While you wait for the template to be deployed, let's learn from our instructors the motivation behind this workshop and what we plan to deliver today.

-## 3 - Ground Truth
+## 2 - Ground Truth

 Let's navigate to the [Ground Truth lab](groundtruth#sagemaker-ground-truth).

-## 4 - Training, testing, and deploying the Mammography Classification model
+## 3 - Training, testing, and deploying the Mammography Classification model

 The architecture below represents what we will deploy today: